Complexity and Operator Growth in Holographic 6d SCFTs: Discussion, Further Comments and Conclusions

 In this work, we studied aspects of Krylov (spread) complexity for a class of six-dimensional $\mathcal{N}=(1,0)$ superconformal field theories and their holographic duals in massive type IIA supergravity.
 These theories are engineered by Hanany-Witten brane constructions involving NS5, D6 and D8 branes and admit holographic descriptions in terms of $AdS_7$ backgrounds characterised by a function $\alpha(\eta)$ that encodes the data of the dual linear quiver.
 We reviewed this construction and presented two representative examples of quivers that we use as case studies.
 Building on recent proposals relating the growth rate of Krylov complexity to the proper momentum of an infalling particle in the bulk geometry, we extended this prescription to the $AdS_7$ backgrounds relevant for these six-dimensional theories.

 Within this framework, the spreading of operators in the strongly coupled SCFT is modelled holographically by the motion of a massive particle following timelike geodesics in the bulk geometry.
 Motion along the internal $S^2$ directions encodes the presence of $SU(2)_R$ charge.
 This is in nice correspondence with symmetry resolved Krylov complexity \cite{Caputa:2025mii, Caputa:2025ozd}.
 Motion along the coordinate $\eta$ captures the possibility that the operator spreads across different nodes of the quiver.
 Solving the resulting equations of motion numerically for two illustrative quiver theories, both for vanishing and non-vanishing angular momentum, we found that the dynamics along the quiver direction is typically damped and largely restricted to early times, while at late times the motion is dominated by the $AdS$ radial direction.
 As a consequence, the generalised proper momentum, and hence the rate of holographic complexity growth, approaches a linear behaviour at late times, consistent with expectations for conformal theories.
-These results provide a geometric picture for how operator spreading, global charges and quiver structure are encoded in the holographic description of complexity in higher--dimensional SCFTs.
+These results provide a geometric picture for how operator spreading, global charges and quiver structure are encoded in the holographic description of complexity in higher--dimensional SCFTs. \\ It is worth commenting on the characteristic time scale $t_{cross}\sim e^{\frac{r_{\mathrm{UV}}}{2}}$ that separates early- and late-time behaviour in our geodesics.
+This scale is set by the UV boundary position and is thus a UV datum of the field theory rather than a property of the bulk geometry per se.
+In holographic terms $e^{r_{\mathrm{UV}}}$ plays the role of the UV regulator, so as the cutoff is removed ($e^{r_{\mathrm{UV}}}\to 0$) the transient quiver window shrinks to $t_{cross}\to 0$, consistent with the expectation that, in the strict CFT limit, operator spreading into the quiver nodes is suppressed relative to the growth driven by the conformal radial dynamics.
+This also implies that the separation between quiver and radial dynamics is \emph{not} a universal property of these theories but depends on the choice of boundary conditions (initial position $\eta_0$ and UV cutoff $e^{r_{\mathrm{UV}}}$). \\ \\

 Interestingly, one can make a comparison between the results with the non-zero angular momentum case studied here and similar results obtained in Ref. \cite{Fatemiabhari:2026goj}.
 In both cases, the proper momentum and complexity are altered considerably at early times, while in late time, the effect of the addition of angular momenta dual to the R-charge is less visible.
 It is noteworthy that in the case of this paper, late time behaviour of the complexity is dominated by that of CFTs.
 In contrast, for confining backgrounds \cite{Fatemiabhari:2026goj, Fatemiabhari:2025usn}, it resembles the complexity growth in gapped systems \cite{Jiang:2025wpj}.